Retreat Advance? Could a wise retreat be the beginning of a great advance in a Pilgrim's life?

 I cocked my head, thinking, desperately trying to escape.

 ‘Secondly, what are you going to do to enrich and re-inflame your marriage with Helen?
 That’s the only way to conquer your fear of the beautiful people you have to touch on a daily basis.’I left humbled by the wisdom of the man, thinking that, whilst Helen and I still went to the theatre, sometimes watched television together, read books and listened to music, we almost never spoke meaningfully to each other.

 A wise retreat can sometimes be the start of a great advance.

 Available as an ebook or in paperback at more than double the price.
 Your choice.

 On average, about 60% of a chiropractor's time is taken up with the management of lower lumbar back pain.
-One of the problems is that the pain recedes much fast than the tissue heals, making your back very vulnerable when you have 50 percent less pain.
+One of the problems is that the pain recedes much faster than the tissue heals, making your back very vulnerable when you have 50 percent less pain.
 What's this got to do with retreat advance?
 Very little except I was questioned on the subject once we were allowed to converse again.

 There's a time reap and a time to sow; summer is mostly, but not entirely about reaping.
 Freshly squeezed orange juice is one of the healthiest, and tastiest, from your garden; since vitamin C is an essential part of healing of cartilage, this could be the beginning of a great advance in the face of your retreating health.
 Add to that some lower back exercises, and perhaps chiropractic care, and you are on to a winner.